 For with-profits business, the embedded value reflects the discounted value of future shareholder transfers.
 These transfers are directly affected by the level of projected rates of return on investments, including debt securities.
 The assumed earned rate for with-profit holdings of corporate bonds is defined as the risk-free rate plus an assessment of the long-term spread over gilts, net of expected long-term defaults.
-This approach is similar to that applied for equities and properties for which the projected earned rate is defined as the risk-free rate plus a long-term method.
+This approach is similar to that applied for equities and properties for which the projected earned rate is defined as the risk-free rate plus a long-term risk premium.

 For UK shareholder-backed annuity business, different dynamics apply both in terms of the nature of the business and the EEV methodology applied.
 For this type of business the assets are generally held to maturity to match long duration liabilities.
 It is therefore appropriate under EEV methodology to include a liquidity premium in the economic basis used.
 The appropriate EEV risk discount rate is set in order to equate the EEV with a 'market consistent embedded value' including liquidity premium.
-The liquidity premium in the 'market consistent embedded value' including an appropriate allowance for credit risk.
-For PRIL, which has approximately 90 per cent of UK shareholder-backed annuity business, the allowance for credit risk for the in-force business at 31 December 2011 is made up of:
+The liquidity premium in the 'market consistent embedded value' is derived from the yield on the assets held after deducting an appropriate allowance for credit risk.
+For Prudential Retirement Income Limited (PRIL), which has approximately 90 per cent of UK shareholder-backed annuity business, the allowance for credit risk for the in-force business at 31 December 2011 is made up of:

 - (a) 15 basis points for fixed annuities and 14 basis points for inflation-linked annuities in respect of long-term expected defaults.
-This is derived by applying Moody's data from 1970 to 2009 and the definition of the credit rating used is the second highest credit rating published by Moody's, Standard and Poor's and Fitch; and - (b) 52 basis points for fixed annuities and 47 basis points for inflation-linked annuities in respect of additional provisions which comprise a credit risk premium, which is derived from Moody's data from 1970 to 2009, an allowance for a 1 notch downgrade of the portfolio subject to credit risk and an allowance for short-term defaults.
+This is derived by applying Moody's data from 1970 to 2009 and the definition of the credit rating used is the second highest credit rating published by Moody's, Standard and Poor's and Fitch. - (b) 52 basis points for fixed annuities and 47 basis points for inflation-linked annuities in respect of additional provisions which comprise a credit risk premium, which is derived from Moody's data from 1970 to 2009, an allowance for a 1 notch downgrade of the portfolio subject to credit risk and an allowance for short-term defaults.